 The signs of progressive anxiolytic and sedative intoxication are depression of superficial reflexes, fine lateral-gaze nystagmus, slightly decreased alertness with coarse or rapid nystagmus, ataxia, slurred speech, and postural unsteadiness.

 Increasing toxicity can cause nystagmus on forward gaze, miosis, somnolence, marked ataxia with falling, confusion, stupor, respiratory depression, and, ultimately, death.
 Overdose of a benzodiazepine rarely causes hypotension, and these drugs do not cause arrhythmias.

 When intake of therapeutic doses of anxiolytics and sedatives is stopped or reduced below a critical level, a self-limited mild withdrawal syndrome can ensue.
-After only a few weeks, attempts to stop using the drug can exacerbate insomnia and result in restlessness, disturbing dreams, frequent awakening, and feelings of tension in the early morning.
+After only a few weeks of use, attempts to stop using the drug can exacerbate insomnia and result in restlessness, disturbing dreams, frequent awakening, and feelings of tension in the early morning.

-Withdrawal from barbiturates taken in large doses causes an abrupt, potentially life-threatening withdrawal syndrome similar to delirium tremens.
-Occasionally, even after properly managed withdrawal over 1 to 2 wk, a seizure occurs.
+Withdrawal from barbiturates taken in large doses causes an abrupt, potentially life-threatening withdrawal syndrome similar to delirium tremens Alcohol (ethanol) is a central nervous system depressant.
+Large amounts consumed rapidly can cause respiratory depression, coma, and death.
+Large amounts chronically consumed damage the liver... read more .
+Occasionally, even after properly managed withdrawal over 1 to 2 weeks, a seizure occurs.
 Without treatment, withdrawal of a short-acting barbiturate causes the following:

-Within the first 12 to 20 h: Increasing restlessness, tremulousness, and weakness
+Within the first 12 to 20 hours: Increasing restlessness, tremulousness, and weakness

 By the 2nd day: More prominent tremulousness, sometimes increased deep tendon reflexes, and increased weakness